Geylang Bahru family murders

 The Geylang Bahru family murders occurred in Singapore on 6 January 1979.
-All four children in the Tan family were found dead in their flat, at Block 58, Geylang Bahru: they were hacked and slashed to death and their bodies were left piled on top of each other.
+All four children in the Tan family were found dead in their flat, at Block 58 Geylang Bahru.
+They were hacked, stabbed and slashed to death and their bodies were left piled on top of each other.
 The children ranged from 5 to 10 years of age at the time of death.
 Their parents, Tan Kuen Chai (陳昆才 (Chén Kūncái)) and Lee Mei Ying (李美英 (Lí Měiyīng)), were working at the time of the murders.
 The police interviewed over a hundred people who were possible suspects.
 However, the case remains unsolved.